lagom/lagom/docs/manual/scala/guide/cluster/Serialization.md

 ### Mapping options

-Lagom provides a mapping for `Option` that will turn `None` into JSON `null` or use an implicitly provided `Format[Inner]` to turn `Some(Inner)` into JSON.
-When transforming from JSON it will turn missing fields into `None` allowing adding new optional fields without having to define any schema migrations.
+The automatic mapping will handle `Option` fields, for manual mapping of optional fields you can use `(JsPath \ "optionalField").formatNullable[A]`.
+This will treat missing fields as `None` allowing for adding of new fields without providing an explicit schema migration step.

 ### Mapping singletons